cfengine/documentation/reference/promise-types/packages.markdown

      }
 ```

-**Notes**:

 **History**: Was introduced in 3.4.0 (2012)

+#### package_version_equal_command

+**Description**: Command to check whether first supplied package version is
+equal to second one

 This attribute allows overriding of the built-in CFEngine algorithm for
-version comparison, by calling an external command to check whether the
+version comparison by calling an external command to check whether the
-first passed version is less than another.

-The built-in algorithm does a good approximation of version comparison,
-but different packaging systems differ in corner cases (e.g Debian
-treats symbol \~ less than any other symbol and even less than empty
+passed versions are the same.
+Some package managers consider textually
+different versions to be the same (e.g. optional epoch component, so
+0:1.0-1 and 1.0-1 versions are the same), and rules for comparing vary
-string), so some sort of override is necessary.
+from package manager to package manager, so override is necessary.

-Variables `v1` and `v2` are substituted with the first and second
+Variables `v1` and `v2` are substituted with the versions to be
-version to be compared.
-Command should return code 0 if v1 is less than
+compared.
+Command should return code 0 if versions are equal and
-v2 and non-zero otherwise.
+non-zero otherwise.

-Note that if package\_version\_equal\_command is not specified, but
+Note that if `package_version_equal_command` is not specified, but
-package\_version\_less\_command is, then equality will be tested by
+`package_version_less_command` is, then equality will be tested by
 issuing less comparison twice (v1 equals to v2 if v1 is not less than
 v2, and v2 is not less than v1).

-#### package_version_equal_command

 **Type**: `string`

 **Allowed input range**: `.+`

-**Description**: Command to check whether first supplied package version is
-equal to second one

 **Example**: